Stalin-143/xero-build/README.md

 ### GTK Theming

-In case you use **GTK4/LibAdwaita** apps, you will have to Launch the toolkit from the dock, head on over to **4.
-Customization** select option `u` to apply the fix & update both GTK as well as KDE themes to latest versions from source.
+In case you use **GTK4/LibAdwaita** apps, you will have to Launch the toolkit from the dock, head on over to **Customization** select option `u` to apply the fix & update both GTK as well as KDE themes to latest versions from source.
 Only works for the default 🎨**Layan Theme**🎨.

 ### Included Features